 Determining how long a personal injury case in South Carolina will take is not an exact science.
 Multiple factors can influence how long your case takes, depending on your case’s details.

 We understand this may be less than the optimal answer you want.
-But The Thumbs Up Guys at Miller, Dawson, Sigal & Ward are here to explain what factors could affect the timeline of your case and provide you with important information for filing your claim.
+But The Thumbs Up Guys are here to explain what factors could affect the timeline of your case and provide you with important information for filing your claim.

 Factors Affecting the Timeline of Your Personal Injury Case

-When our personal injury lawyers work on cases, there are four factors that can either speed up or extend your case’s length, depending on your case.
-Four common factors that could influence your case include:
+When our personal injury lawyers work on cases, there are several factors that can either speed up or extend your case’s length, depending on your situation.
+Common factors that could influence your case include:

 Injury Severity